 Both the Dining Commons and the Hive will be open when students move to campus.
 All food items will be individually packaged or served by a staff member and we plan to offer the same number of options for students within the dining facilities.
 We are also exploring options to allow students to pre-order from the Hive and pick it up as a take-out order.

 Students can choose to eat in the dining facility or take their food out of the facility to eat somewhere else on campus.
 There will be limited indoor seating in each area with expanded seating for dining purposes in other areas of the campus such as the Campus Center.
-Additionally, there will be a large tent outside of the Dining Commons to provide covered outdoor seating.

 There is no change in tuition based on reopening measures.